Karin Leitner

 Karin Leitner (born 1972) is an Austrian flautist and composer.
 She has played flute and piccolo with the orchestras of the Vienna State Opera and the Royal Philharmonic Orchestra.

 Life

 Early life and education

 Born in Vienna, with Styrian ancestry, Leitner studied at the University of Music and Performing Arts Vienna with Wolfgang Schulz and at the Hochschule für Musik Freiburg with Robert Aitken.

 Career

 She played solo flute and piccolo with the orchestras of the Vienna State Opera, including in a stage orchestra, the Royal Philharmonic Orchestra, the BBC Symphony Orchestra and the London Mozart Players, the Irish Chamber Orchestra, the London Gala Orchestra, the Thames Chamber Orchestra, and the Vienna Mozart Orchestra.
+She has appeared as flute soloist with the Thames Chamber Orchestra under Nayden Todorov, including in a 2012 concert at St Martin-in-the-Fields in London.
 She tours internationally with solo concerts as well as chamber music concerts.
 Leitner gives chamber music workshops in Ireland, Northern Ireland, China, Iran, and South Africa.
 In 2013, she toured South Africa playing the Suite for solo flute, Op.
 57, by Egon Wellesz.